rotki/rotki/docs/usage_guide.rst

 Then copy and paste the ``API Key`` and the ``API Secret`` in the respective text fields and press Save.

 If all went well, you should be able to see your newly added exchange.
-If not please doublecheck that the key and secret are correct.
+If not please double check that the key and secret are correct.

 You also have the option to enable/disable synchronization for the connected exchanges.
 Usually, you may want to disable the synchronization to prevent your IP getting banned because of too many syncs.